If an alarm doesn't have the ability to monitor and report on what it is supposed to be monitoring and reporting on, can it still be called an alarm?

 Imagine stepping on a nail.
 When you do that, your nerves instantly send a message to the brain that something has gone wrong.
 Through some complicated processes, that gets translated into pain.

-That's no fun, of course, but imagine if it didn't hurt.
-You wouldn't even notice the nail, and you might bleed a lot or have other problems.
+Now imagine it didn't hurt.
+You wouldn't notice the nail, and you might bleed a lot or have other problems.
 The pain is the alarm, created by the brain and the nervous system.

 That's sort of what a central station is.